 What is your current research focused on?

-What has been your biggest challenge and your greatest achievement in your career so far?
+What has been the biggest challenge and your greatest achievement in your career so far?

 What are you most looking forward to in your role as Editor-in-Chief?

-Why should researchers submit their work to npj Biodiversity?
+Why should researchers submit their work to npj Primary Care Respiratory Medicine?

 That's a simple question!
 There is no doubt that the Springer Nature partnership is a guarantee of the quality of the research published.
 The mission of npj Primary Care Respiratory Medicine is to provide an authoritative setting for the publication of high-quality, internationally relevant clinical research that is essential to the future of primary care management of patients with respiratory and respiratory-related allergic diseases.
 Additionally, the journal aims to inform and educate healthcare professionals worldwide of the research and service developments that promote excellence in the care of patients with respiratory and respiratory-related allergic diseases.
 I think this mission is unique and makes npj Primary Care Respiratory Medicine the home of clinicians and researchers from around the world who focus on primary care respiratory disease management.